 \section{Conclusion}

 We are at the precipice of massive changes in our world.
-Climate change is at our doorstep and we -- as a global community -- are lagging behind on the effort required to meet any reasonable planetary warming targets.
+Climate change is at our doorstep, and we as a global community are lagging behind in the effort required to meet any reasonable planetary warming targets.
 These effects have a disproportionate impact on poorer and disadvantaged communities~\cite{hallegatte2017climate}.

-And concurrently, we are also at the verge of creating one of the most promising technological capability with the recent advancements in AI.
-The hype and doom around ``general AI" is detrimental to a meaningful discourse~\cite{hanna2024theoretical}.
-And also viewing AI as a panacea to all problems including climate change adaptation and climate change mitigation is naive~\cite{klein2014changes}.
-However, when faced with a planetary-scale problem, we should have all the tools at our disposal -- including AI methods, except with a key difference.
-We have argued in this position that it should be Sustainable AI that we should strive for.
-The discourse around democratization of AI, AI sovereignty, green AI, and inclusive AI, are all inter-related.
+And concurrently, we are also on the verge of creating one of the most promising technological capabilities with the recent advancements in AI.
+The hype and doom around AI is detrimental to a meaningful discourse~\cite{hanna2024theoretical}.
+And also viewing AI as a panacea to all problems, including climate change adaptation and climate change mitigation, is na\"{\i}ve~\cite{klein2014changes}.
+However, when faced with a planetary-scale problem, we should have all the tools at our disposal, which also includes AI methods.
+Except that it has to be with a key difference.
+We have argued in this paper that it should be sustainable AI that we should strive for.
+The discourses around democratisation of AI, AI sovereignty, green AI, and inclusive AI are all interrelated.
 We as a community should resist the forces that pit us against each other in a global AI arms race.
-We have more important problems that are actually threatening our existence, like climate change to address.
-For the AI solutions we develop to have a net positive impact, we have to be both aware of its climate impact and resource costs.
+We have more important problems that are actually threatening our existence, like climate change, to address.
+For the AI solutions we develop to have a net positive impact, we have to be aware of both their climate impact and resource costs.